 International Centre at Aarhus University gives priority to internationalisation and continually strives to professionalise and coordinate the efforts made towards this aim.
 The internationalisation strategy of Aarhus University 2014-2020 prioritises five core activities; the internationalisation of education, student mobility, internationalisation of research, mobility of researchers and the internationalisation of research-based consultancy.

 International Centre is a service organisation for both incoming and outgoing students and staff.
-See more about the services in the Students and Staff menus.
+Read more about the International Centre.